 Here are some quick tips on solving specific problems with your towels.

-Towels feel stiff or crunchy.
+Why do my towels feel crunchy?
 Stiffness is a sign that you’re using too much detergent.
-Double-wash them using the directions above, or strip wash them, to remove the excess.
+Double-wash them using the directions above, or strip wash them to remove the excess.
 In the future, check the directions on your laundry detergent to ensure you’re not adding more than you need.
 You might want to add a second rinse cycle, too.

-Towels wear out quickly.
+Why do my towels wear out so fast?
 Cheaper towels wear out fast because they use lower-quality cotton, but even high-quality towels will wear out quickly if you overload the washer or launder them with other clothing.
 Wash no more than seven full-size towels in a front-loader or nine towels in a top-loader at a time, and never add additional items.